fbpx

 Composting is an ancient practice

-In the agricultural regions of China many years ago, villages would compost everything possible: the smallest twig, animal bones, spoiled food, even all of the human “night soil” waste.
+Many years ago, in the agricultural regions of China, villages composted everything possible: the smallest twig, animal bones, spoiled food, and even all of the human “night soil” waste.
 With these compost piles, Chinese farmers grew rice in the same fields for 2,000 years with virtually no plant diseases and plentiful harvests year after year.

 Composted horse manure is magical